-The Bank has been actively pursuing growth opportunities in its International Banking business as it aims to consolidates its network within its global and African business partners.
+The Bank has been actively pursuing growth opportunities in its International Banking business as it aims to consolidate its network within its global and African business partners.
 We have further launched new products, such as the Green Loan, to aid our clients to align with the Government's policy of adopting sustainable energies for a greener Mauritius.
-We continue to remain at the forefront of our clients to provide exceptional and customer needs based services to the satisfaction of our clients.
+We continue to remain at the forefront to provide exceptional and customer needs based services to the satisfaction of our clients.

-We remain fully aware of the ever increasing impact of technological based services and at MauBank Ltd, we remain committed to providing a fast and efficient service through the use of a technology based platform to enhace customer experience.
-We are pleased to announce that our recently launched online leasing platform has seen a subsequent growth in the number of users due to its simplicity and ease of use.
+We remain fully aware of the ever increasing impact of technological services and at MauBank Ltd, we remain committed to providing a fast and efficient service through the use of technology based platforms to enhace customer experience.
+We are pleased to announce that our online leasing platform has seen a substantial growth in the number of users due to its simplicity of use and generation of instant approval.

-Management is fully aware of the ever increasing competition in the banking sector in the island of Mauritius and our efforts shall be converged to ensure that we remain among the top three banking institution in Mauritius through our strategical planning and product development.
+Management is fully aware of the ever increasing competition in the banking sector in the Republic of Mauritius and our efforts shall be converged to ensure that we remain among the top three domestic banking institution in Mauritius through our strategical planning and product development.